 Applications: Big data, analytics, and more

-One enterprise benefit of being in the cloud is architecture and reach - the cloud is everywhere, the data centre is not.
+One enterprise benefit of being in the cloud is architecture and reach - the cloud is everywhere, the data center is not.

 Another is the shift of many expenses to OPEX from CAPEX, and in many cases, better fitting ongoing expenses to current demand, without needing to scale up data centers to handle peak demand.